 How MIT Celebrates

-The one thing you are bound to miss when you bid adieu to your school and head over to college are the Annual Days and inter-school competitions.
+The few things you are bound to miss when you bid adieu to your school and head over to college are the Annual Days and inter-school competitions.
 These little competitions and fests helped add a lot of colour to your academic life while at school and MIT promises to do the same with its cultural and technical fests.
 Here’s a look at how MIT lets loose and celebrates during the time of its fests and what these fests embody.
-If the answers below don’t cover what you need, or you’re looking for any more information, head over to our official Freshers’ group for the 2019 batch to have your doubts cleared.

 As a student preparing tirelessly for engineering entrance exams, an exciting college life is something that is eagerly awaited.
 As the month of June approaches, the fantastic world of the college student—as constructed by movies, TV shows, teachers, parents, and extended family—feels like it’s within an arm’s reach.